NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/integration.md

 - **DISPATCHED:** The letter has been handed over to a postal service.
 - **FAILED:** An unrecoverable error occurred during production, preventing the letter from being dispatched.
 - **RETURNED:** The letter was undeliverable and has been returned to sender.
-- **CANCELLED:** The letter was cancelled following a request from the NHS Notify team.
+- **CANCELLED:** The letter was cancelled following a request from the NHS Notify team

 **Optional statuses** - additional, non-mandatory updates that can provide greater operational insight.
 The optional statuses are: **PRINTED**, **ENCLOSED**, **DELIVERED**, and **DESTROYED**.